-Beaches are open, and warm for a picnic, sunbathe or swim in Dubrovnik.
+Beaches are open and warm for a picnic and sunbathe, or swim in Dubrovnik.
 If you are planning a road trip in the Balkans with Dubrovnik as one of the stops, this is a perfect time!
 Don’t forget to include Zagreb and Plitvice Lakes National Park.
 Get our itinerary for Croatia.

 RECOMMENDED HOTEL: Hilton Imperial Hotel near old town Dubrovnik